 Your website is a digital space exclusive to your business.
-Besides talking about your products and services, you can use your website to create big value for your target audience.
+Besides discussing your products and services, you can use your website to create big value for your target audience.
 Your goal should be to pull people to your website to get their answers or meet their needs.

 You can create blogs to provide valuable content to your audience.
-With the right SEO, your content will show up on search engines when people search for relevant information.
+With the right SEO, your content will appear on search engines when people search for relevant information.
 Other than blogs, it is a good idea to create video tutorials, guides, e-books, infographics, testimonials, and case studies.

 As much as you write content on your website, you may want to guest-post on relevant, high DA websites.
 This will help add credibility to your business and hone your thought leadership.